maximgeller/projects/fake_news_naive_bayes/tutorial.md

 # examine the unique article subjects
 fake["subject"].unique()
 ```
 I'll let you handle the other dataframe by calling the same function, `.unique()` again.
-It's interesting that there are many more categories in the dataframe with fake entries,
+It's interesting that there are many more categories in the dataframe with fake entries, and it might be a cool project to categorize what kind of news an article is, but that's not our goal right now.
+## Extracting Text in Pandas

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjA0MDMwNzU1LC0xNjE4NjQxODYyLC0zNT
-M4MjMyMTcsLTExODI4MjA5NzAsLTQxODY1MzA5OSwtMTI2Mjc2
-MzU5OCwxNTg5ODU1NTQ2LC0zMDkwODIxMDEsLTEzMDY4MzgwOT
-YsLTM1MTY2NDUxMSw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTEzNDQyNDUyMjUsLTE2MTg2NDE4NjIsLT
+M1MzgyMzIxNywtMTE4MjgyMDk3MCwtNDE4NjUzMDk5LC0xMjYy
+NzYzNTk4LDE1ODk4NTU1NDYsLTMwOTA4MjEwMSwtMTMwNjgzOD
+A5NiwtMzUxNjY0NTExLDczMDk5ODExNl19
 -->